|

 images captured in exceptional-light circumstances.

-include post-capture reduction of the blue bias commonly recorded by film in open shade on sunny or overcast days.
+separation.
+Examples include the reduction of: the blue color bias commonly recorded by film on overcast days, or the red

 aid in cropping-out undesireable objects during image composition.
 Occasionally, obstructions such as out-of-focus branches are temporarily held out of the camera's view during

 film exposure.
-No objects are added or removed digitally from any images.
+No objects are added or removed digitally from images.
+Potential print buyers can request to view the original slide film.
 Doug feels that images produced "as discovered" are inherently more valuable than those that

 have been manipulated.